Published on August 5, 2016 | Choosing a Career| Engineering| Eye Opener

 - Ramaiah Institute of Technology, Bangalore

 - Dhirubhai Ambani Institute of Information and Communication, Gandhinagar

 - Birla Institute of Technology, Mesra, Ranchi, Jharkhand

 - Sir M Vishveshwarya Institute of Technology, Bangalore

 - Birla Institute of Technology and Science(BITS), Pilani offers Bachelor of Engineering degrees to its engineering undergraduates.
 However, BITS Pilani is an officially recognized private university since 1964.

 - Adhiyamaan College of Engineering, an autonomous institute affiliated to Anna University, Chennai, offers both B.E. and B.Tech. degrees.
-It offers B.Tech. for Chemical, IT and Bio-Technology engineering while rest of the eight engineering courses offer BE degrees.
+It offers B.Tech. for Chemical, IT and Bio-Technology engineering while the rest of the eight engineering courses offer to BE degrees.

 The All India Council of Technical Education(AICTE) has the ‘responsibility for uniform development and qualitative growth of the Technical Education system and preparation of syllabi to maintain uniform standards throughout the country’.
 AICTE’s model curricula for different engineering programmers do not differentiate B.E. curricula from B.Tech. curricula and considers them both as “Undergraduate Programmers of Study in Engineering & Technology”.
 As a result, both BE and B.Tech. curricula have the same guidelines for practical as well as theoretical subjects.